 Rate Card System

-Rate cards are used by freelancers.
+Freelancers will typically use rate cards.
 They decide the price themselves and provide the fee details of their services.
 If you opt to become a freelance graphic designer, you might benefit from setting the charge yourself.

 However, it would be best if you did some research before setting up your rate.
 Look for similar job salaries on the internet, or maybe talking to a friend who has experience might help you build your rate.